pkp/pkp-docs/translating-guide/en/translate-documentation.md

 ## PKP Documentation

 PKP creates and maintains many different guides on using, administering, and developing PKP software applications, as well as other guides about scholarly publishing.
-Our published documentation can be found at [docs.pkp.sfu.ca](docs.pkp.sfu.ca).
+Our published documentation can be found in the [PKP Docs Hub](docs.pkp.sfu.ca).

 Documentation is coordinated, created, and maintained by the Documentation Interest Group, as well as other PKP staff and community members.
 We are always improving documentation - from creating new guides to updating documentation as the software and its features change.

-All of our documentation is created and updated in the [pkp-docs Github repository](https://github.com/pkp/pkp-docs) in markdown files and rendered into web pages in the Docs Hub using a tool called Jekyll.
+All of our documentation is created and updated in the [pkp-docs GitHub repository](https://github.com/pkp/pkp-docs) in markdown files and rendered into web pages in the Docs Hub using a tool called Jekyll.
 You do not need to have any knowledge of these tools to translate documentation.

 Most of our documentation is created in English and then translated into other languages, but original documentation in other languages is welcome.
 If you would like to create and update documentation or are just interested in learning more about how documentation works, check out our [Guidelines for Contributing to PKP Documentation](https://docs.pkp.sfu.ca/contributing/en/) or contact us at documentation@publicknowledgeproject.org.

-## Documentation translation workflow
+## Documentation Translation Workflow

 Documentation translation is integrated with PKP software translation, and the workflow is similar.
 Translation of PKP software and documentation is done by PKP software users around the world.
 Translators can translate one guide or many.